 15. Anchorage, Alaska

-Whenever the sun’s rays reflect off the city’s many lakes and rivers, Anchorage is truly a sight!
+Anchorage is truly a sight whenever the sun’s rays reflect off the city’s many lakes and rivers.
 Situated in Southcentral Alaska, Anchorage is the state’s largest city and home to nearly 40 percent of Alaska’s population.

-Anchorage is a nature lover’s dream, with its magnificent backdrop and many outdoor activities, towering mountains, and gleaming glaciers.
-Besides its natural attractions, the city also boasts a vibrant cultural scene with museums, art galleries, and festivals.
+The city is a nature lover’s dream, with its magnificent backdrop and many outdoor activities, towering mountains, and gleaming glaciers.
+Besides its natural attractions, the city boasts a lively cultural scene with museums, art galleries, and festivals.

 16. Jackson Hole, Wyoming